|

 For the British Army, census numbers were initially applied at the

-1939 or 1940, they were applied by the individual motorcycle
+From 1940 onwards, the census numbers were applied by the individual motorcycle

 pictures inside the BSA factory, no such pictures are available of